Stilwell, Oklahoma: History

 As early as 1901, Stilwell and Westville, in anticipation of Oklahoma statehood, vied for the role of county seat.
 When Adair County was formed in 1907, Westville was identified as the county seat, due partly to its location at the intersection of two major railroads: the Kansas City Southern Railway and the St. Louis–San Francisco Railway.
 After three intensely contested elections, however, Oklahoma governor Charles Haskell proclaimed Stilwell as the county seat on May 6, 1910.

 In 1944, during World War II, a prisoner of war (P.O.W.) camp was established 5 mi south of Stilwell.
 The camp housed 200 axis soldiers.

 Stilwell was served by Kansas City Southern's Southern Belle passenger rail line until November 2, 1969.
 The rail line connected Stilwell with daily trains to New Orleans and Kansas City, with stops in Northwest Arkansas, Joplin, Shreveport, Baton Rouge and many other cities in-between.
 A second passenger line, The Flying Crow, also stopped in the town.
 The town's train station fell into disrepair due to vandalism and was closed on February 22, 1971.
-The station building itself was restored in 2004 though passenger rail service was not.
+The station building itself was restored in 2004, though passenger rail service was not.

 During the Great Depression, strawberries emerged a major crop and cornerstone of the local economy.
 In 1948, a strawberry festival was organized, and in 1949, the state governor and legislature proclaimed Stilwell as "Strawberry Capital of the World."
 Stilwell's strawberry festival became an annual event.
 Over time, the strawberry industry weakened, cultivated acreage decreased and the role of strawberries in the local economy dissipated.
 Despite this, Stilwell still holds a strawberry festival annually and the town's 2015 festival had approximately 30,000 people in attendance.
 Stilwell's 2022 strawberry festival featured the largest parade in its 75-year history with over 100 floats.

 Geography

-Tornados are common around Stilwell during tornado season.

 Stilwell is 8 mi west of the Arkansas state line and 23 mi east of Tahlequah, Oklahoma.
 Stilwell is at the intersection of U.S. Highway 59 and State Highway 51.
 Sallisaw and Little Lee creeks are nearby.
 According to the United States Census Bureau, the town has a total area of 3.2 sqmi, of which 3.2 sqmi is land and 0.04 sqmi (0.63%) is water.

 Earthquakes are often felt in Stilwell due to oil and gas production activities in central Oklahoma.

 According to Jennifer Patterson, Oklahoma State University Adair County Extension Director, Stilwell is good for growing strawberries because of its rocky, acidic soil and good drainage.
 Below the ground in Stilwell lays chert rock, which breaks down into the soil and purportedly gives strawberries a unique taste.